POV Distribution in the Craft Sequence (UPDATED 2026)

 Four Roads Cross

-Four Roads Cross has the most POV characters at 14, along with a handful of pages I couldn’t assign to a particular POV.
+Four Roads Cross has the most POV characters so far at 14, along with a handful of pages I couldn’t assign to a particular POV.
 Only 5 of these characters go above 5% of pages: Tara Abernathy (44.7%), Cat Elle (22.7%), Matt Adorne (8.2%), Abelard (6.2%) and Daphne Mains (5.9%).
 Corbin Rafferty has some essential POV scenes but only gets 3.7% of the pages, and the rest are fairly negligible, largely showing up during a climactic fight scene showing different perspectives.

 My copy of Four Roads Cross has 414 pages, but numbering starts on page 7 leaving us with 407 pages of text.
 The number of POV pages tracked totals 377.5 so we have again lost about 30 pages, to either miscalculations or semi-blank pages at the end of chapters.